MGajendra001/shiftcare-challenge/README.md

 ### Prerequisites
 - Ruby 2.7+ installed
+- Docker installed (for containerized execution)
 - Internet connection (to fetch client data from the remote URL)

 ### Installation
 1. Clone or download this project.
 2. Download the `clients.json` file from [appassets02.shiftcare.com/manual/clients.json](appassets02.shiftcare.com/manual/clients.json) and place it in the project root.
-3. Install RSpec and Webmock for testing (optional):
+3. Install RSpec and Webmock for testing (optional, if running locally):
    ```bash
    gem install rspec
    gem install rspec webmock